GaloisInc/cryptol/README.md

 ## Developers

-If you'd like to get involved with Cryptol development, see the list of
-[low-hanging fruit](https://github.com/GaloisInc/cryptol/labels/low-hanging%20fruit).
-These
-are tasks which should be straightforward to implement.
-Make a fork of this GitHub repository and send along pull requests, and we'll be happy to incorporate your changes.
+If you'd like to get involved with Cryptol development, see the list of [low-hanging fruit](https://github.com/GaloisInc/cryptol/labels/low-hanging%20fruit).
+These are tasks which should be straightforward to implement.
+Make a fork of this GitHub repository, send along pull requests and we'll be happy to incorporate your changes.

 ### Repository Structure